 On the same day at the temple of Hetheru (Hathor) in Dendera, devotees of the netert of love and beauty celebrate one of her great annual festivals (month of Koiak, day 17).

 Rastafarians observe the Coronation of Ras Tafari as Emperor Haile Selassie I, King of Ethiopia in 1930.
 The priests mark the advent of the messiah with Biblical reading and hymns.

 In Mexico, where Nov.
 2 is the old Aztec Day of the Dead, this is the Dia de los Muertos, celebrated with raucous festivities honoring the dead.
 Millions of people wear skull hats and skeleton suits, and gather to sing, dance and play the Comedy of the Dead.

 Southern Taurid meteor shower peaks in the evening of 11/2 Hawaii Time, in the morning of 11/3 UT.
-The Moon is dark now, so viewing will be optimal.
+The Moon is waning at her third quarter now, so viewing will be fair to good.